elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 Node Selectors let you specify what nodes to deploy a pod to based on node labels.
 It is a very simple and relatively limited way to specify nodes in kubernetes.
 You cannot do complex rules like or or not.
 For more complex rules, node affinity would be required

 #### Node Affinity
 Node Affinity allows you to specify what node(s) you want your containers to deploy on.
+It allows more complex rules like exists, in, notIn, etc. There are currently 2 types of affinity available:
+- requiredDuringSchedulingIgnoredDuringExecution: If a pod cannot be placed on a node with the correct label, it will not be placed
+- preferredDuringSchedulingIgnoredDuringExecution: If a pod cannot be placed on a node with the correct label, it will ignore affinity rules

 ### Commands - Basic
 ```bash